Skip to main content

 Scope of this guide

-This guide only covers embedded Narrative SDK boot and runtime decisions.- For the end-to-end embedded integration path, use SDK integration.
+This guide only covers embedded Narrative SDK boot and runtime decisions.

 Required configuration